 What is Employee Net Promoter Score?

 An employee net promoter score (eNPS) is a metric used to measure employee satisfaction and loyalty.
-Essentially it involved categorizing employees into three groups: promoters, passives, and detractors.
+It’s based on the idea that customers can be divided into three categories: promoters, passives, and detractors.

 The eNPS metric is calculated by taking the percentage of employees who are promoters and subtracting the percentage who are detractors.
 This gives you a score that can range from -100 to 100.